ytoshima/netstat-tool/README.md

 # netstat-tool

 ## Summary
-netstat-tool processes reppeated pattern of timestamp (YYYY/mm/dd HH:MM) and netstat -s output from Linux and generates csv file and html file which contains graph of netstat -s metrics.
+netstat-tool processes reppeated pattern of timestamp (YYYY/mm/dd HH:MM) and netstat -s output from Linux.
+It then generates a csv file and an html file which contains graph of netstat -s metrics.

 ![This is an image](images/sample-graph.png)

-Following shell script generate the expected input.
+Following shell script generates the expected input.
 The output needs to be redirected to a file.

 ```sh
 #!/bin/bash